thewca/tnoodle/README.md

 - Bump the version number in `bower.json`.
 - `./tmt release`

-### TNoodle Timer (TNT) and Other Projects

-TNoodle contains other distributions, like TNoodle Timer (TNT) as `timer`.

-You can build the `timer` distribution similarly to `wca`:

-    # Build and run directly.
-    ./tmt make run -p timer

-    # Build to .jar file.
-    ./tmt make dist -p timer

-    # Run .jar file from commandline
-    java -jar timer/dist/TNoodle-timer.jar

-When TNoodle is running, TNT will be available at <http://localhost:2014/tnt>.

-Other projects can be run similarly, too.
-Run `./tmt graph --descriptions` to see the current list.

 ### Notes

 - Each project is a full fledged Eclipse project (they each have a `.classpath` and `.project` file).
 Furthermore, the whole tnoodle directory can be opened as an Eclipse workspace.
 Simply go to File > Import > Existing Projects into Workspace, and enter your tnoodle directory under "Select root directory".
 Eclipse should automagically detect all the tnoodle projects.